 - ¼ teaspoon cayenne pepper

 - ¼ teaspoon garlic powder

 - Preheat the oven to 375 F. Line two cookie sheets with parchment paper.

 - Grate the room-temperature cheddar to get 3 cups.

 - Whisk together the flour, salt, smoked paprika, cayenne pepper, and garlic powder in a medium bowl and set aside.

-- Beat 1/2 cup (115g) of softened butter and grated cheese in the bowl of a stand mixer until well blended, then scrape down the sides of the bowl with a silicone spatula.
+- Beat ½ cup (115g) of softened butter and the grated cheese in the bowl of a stand mixer until well blended, then scrape down the sides of the bowl with a silicone spatula.
 Reserve the other tablespoon of butter for the next step.

-- Roll the dough into ropes about 1/3 inch (1 centimeter) in diameter, then cut the ropes into 6-inch lengths.
-Place the cheese straws about an inch apart on the prepared cookie sheets.
+- Knead the dough for a minute or two to combine, then roll the dough into ropes about ⅓ inch (1 centimeter) in diameter.
+Cut the ropes into 6-inch lengths, then place the cheese straws about an inch apart on the prepared cookie sheets.

 - It's very important that both the cheese and butter be at room temperature.
-Cold cheese will not incorporate as well as room-temperature cheese.
+Cold ingredients will not incorporate as well as room-temperature ones.

-- Leftover cheese straws keep well on the counter in an airtight container.
+- Leftovers keep well on the counter for a few days in an airtight container.

 This post was originally published on April 13, 2018.